iAbhishek91/learn-docker-kubernetes/kubernetes/kubectl.md

 ## kubectl create

-This cretes a pod/replicaset/ replica controller/deployment/services based on the `kind` attribute in the kubernetes object(the yml file): **kubectl create -f pod-definition.yaml**
+This cretes a resource based on the `kind` attribute in the kubernetes object(the yml or json file): **kubectl create -f pod-definition.yaml**

-## kubectl run hello-minikube
+## kubectl run

+Create and run a particular image.

 basic run command syntax **kubectl run `<podname>` --image `<container-name>`**